 Who Owns Wooden Boats?

-In fact, its very wrong.
+In fact, it's very wrong.
 Classic boat owners come from all walks of life and all ranges of income.
-From the president of the company to the plumber, (the plumber being the rich guy!) everyone can afford to enjoy the beauty and fun of these classic watercraft.
+From the president of the company to the plumber (the plumber being the rich guy!), everyone can afford to enjoy the beauty and fun of these classic watercraft.

 Family Fun